 People with curly and coily hair sometimes really benefit from cowashing rather than using shampoo.
 Some people with wavy hair enjoy cowashing, too.
 It’s far less common for people with wavy hair to feel like they get good results from cowashing, though.
 Many wavies who do cowash, only do so sometimes, not all the time.

-Yet, many who are new hear that cowashing is essentially superior to using a sulfate-free shampoo/low poo, so they try to just cowash.
+Many who are new hear that cowashing is superior to using a sulfate-free shampoo/low poo, so they try to exclusively cowash.
 My advice is to listen to your hair.
 If your scalp itches, has build-up, looks flat/greasy, or just doesn’t feel good when cowashing?
-Then switch to a curly girl-approved shampoo.
-However, if your hair looks and feels great while cowashing then by all means, continue.
+Switch to a curly girl-approved shampoo.
+If your hair looks and feels great while cowashing then by all means, continue.